cockroachdb/docs/v20.2/cockroach-dump.md

 key: sql-dump.html
 ---

+{{site.data.alerts.callout_danger}}
+`cockroach dump` is no longer recommended and has been deprecated in v20.2.
+We recommend taking a [full backup](take-full-and-incremental-backups.html) instead, which no longer requires an enterprise license.
+{{site.data.alerts.end}}

 The `cockroach dump` [command](cockroach-commands.html) outputs the SQL statements required to recreate tables, views, and sequences.
 This command can be used to back up or export each database in a cluster.
 The output should also be suitable for importing into other relational databases, with minimal adjustments.

-{{site.data.alerts.callout_success}}
-CockroachDB [enterprise license](https://www.cockroachlabs.com/pricing/) users can also back up their cluster's data using [`BACKUP`](backup.html).
-{{site.data.alerts.end}}

 ## Considerations